dbr/tvnamer/readme.md

 `normalize_unicode_filenames` attempts to replace Unicode characters with their unaccented ASCII equivalent (`å` becomes `a` etc).
 Any untranslatable characters are removed.

 `selectfirst` and `alwaysrename` mirror the command line arguments `--selectfirst` and `--always` - one automatically selects the first series search result, the other always renames files.
 Setting both to True is equivalent to `--batch`. `recursive` also mirrors the command line argument

+# Custom filename parsing pattern

+`tvnamer` comes with a set of patterns to parse a majority of common (and many uncommon) TV episode file names.
+If these don't parse your files, you can write custom patterns.

+The patterns are regular expressions, compiled with the [`re.VERBOSE` flag](http://docs.python.org/library/re.html#re.VERBOSE).
+Each pattern must contain several named groups.

+Named groups are like regular groups, but the group starts with `?P<thegroupname>`.
+For example:

+    (?P<seriesname>.+?)

+All patterns must contain a named group `seriesname` - this is of course the name of the show the filename contains.

+Optionally you can parse a season number using the group `seasonnumber`.
+If this group is not specified, it will search for the episode(s) in season 1 (following the [thetvdb.com][tvdb] convention)

+You must also match an episode number group.
+For simple, single episode files use the group `episodenumber`

+If you wish to match multiple episodes in one file, there two options:

+- `episodenumber1` `episodenumber2` etc - match any number of episode numbers (can be non-consecutive), or..
+- Two groups, `episodenumberstart` and `episodenumberend` - you match the first and last numbers in the filename.
+If the start number is 2, and the end number is 5, the file contains episodes [2, 3, 4, 5].